gragonvlad/MagicPanel/README.md

 # Magic Panel

-## Testing
-This repository is for testing Magic Panel and the associated panels before going live on uMod.

 ## About
 Magic Panel is a 100% API driven panel display plugin for rust.
 Each panel is a separate plugin that will register how that panel will function.